wundergraph/wundergraph/docs-website/src/pages/docs/features/file-uploads-to-s3-compatible-file-storages.md

 By default, WunderGraph requires authentication in order to upload files.
 However, this requirement can be configured on a per-profile basis.
 Each profile takes an optional `requireAuthentication` field, which defaults to `true`.
-If you want to accept uploads from users without authenticating, declare your profile like:
+If you want to accept uploads from users without authenticating them first, declare your profile using:

 ```typescript
 configureWunderGraphApplication({